Motivic Homotopy Groups of Spheres and Free Summands of Stably Free Modules: Homological algebra modulo uniquely divisible subgroups

 in which the rows are exact sequences.
 Suppose that $\phi_1, \phi_2, \phi_3, \phi_4$ are surjective and their kernels are uniquely divisible.
 Suppose further that $B_3$ is torsion.
 Then $\phi_3$ is surjective and $\ker(\phi_3)$ is uniquely divisible. \end{proposition} \begin{proof} Treat diagram \eqref{eq:5lemma} as a double complex where $A_i$ is in degree $(i,0)$ and $B_i$ is in degree $(i,1)$.
 There are two spectral sequences calculating the homology of the total complex: for each of these, the nonzero groups on the $E_0$-page coincide with the groups in \eqref{eq:5lemma}.
 In one, the $d_0$ differentials are the horizontal arrows in \eqref{eq:5lemma}, and since the rows are exact, we see that the homology of the total complex vanishes in total degrees $3$ and $4$.

 The other spectral sequence has as $E_0$-page the following diagram

 so that the $E_1$-page is

 On the $E_2$-page and later, there are no nonzero differentials arriving at or emanating from the $(3,0)$-group, which must be $0$ by the $E_\infty$-page, so that we deduce that the upper sequence in \eqref{eq:kernels} is exact at $\ker(\phi_3)$.
-The terms in this sequence, other than $\ker(\phi_3)$, are known to be uniquely divisible, so that the $5$-lemma implies that $\ker(\phi_3)$ is also uniquely divisible.
+The terms in this sequence, other than $\ker(\phi_3)$, are uniquely divisible by hypothesis, so that the five-lemma implies that $\ker(\phi_3)$ is also uniquely divisible.

 The $E_2$-page takes the form

 where $Q$ is the cokernel of $\ker(\phi_4) \to \ker(\phi_5)$ and $\ast$ denotes some unspecified abelian groups.
 For dimensional reasons, there are no further nonzero differentials, from which it follows that $\coker(\phi_3) \to Q$ must be an injection: the abutment of the sequence is $0$ in total degree $4$.